 Social media superstar!

-A love for the water brought Alex to campus and the RWU sailing team.
+A love for the water brought Alec to campus and the RWU sailing team.

 Making an impact on campus and beyond.

 "When you follow your passion, you’ll find people who share in that too and you find friends fast."

 A Bristol native, Brittney is well-traveled thanks to her business courses.

 “Knowing people in the industry before graduation is just invaluable.”

 “One of the things I loved most about RWU is that there were no grad students in the sciences, so our professors were supported by undergraduate researchers.”

 Small class size and personal attention may have drawn Caitlin to the University, but she took advantage of everything at her fingertips.

 Charly's impact on the RWU community -- from residential life to athletics -- will last for years to come.